Severson-Group/eMach/docs/source/getting_started/tutorials/rectangle_example/index.rst

 	pop=opt.initial_pop(pop_size)
 	gen_size=10
 	pop=opt.run_optimization(pop,gen_size)

+.. note:: If the user wishes to use another algorithm in ``pygmo``, The ``DesignOptimizationMOEAD`` can be modified.
+The ``DesignProblem`` class is defined so that it is compatible with all multi-objective algorithms in used ``pygmo``.

-Step 11: Extracting and plotting results
+Step 8: Extracting and plotting results
 ------------------------------------------------

 The following code block will extract results from the optimization and plot the Pareto front for this optimization.
 The ``pop.get_f()`` method returns a vector of the objective values for the optimization, while the ``pop.get_x()`` method returns the free variable tuples for the optimized population.